Best 15 Vegan Iodine Sources For Your Kids

 The hippocampus was found to be smaller in patients with low thyroid hormone levels in a 2014 study.
 The hippocampus is a memory-related region of the brain.

-Skin Dryness
+7. Skin Dryness

+Dry, flaky skin might indicate hypothyroidism, as a lack of iodine can cause it.
 Thyroid hormones aid cell regeneration.
 A shortage of these hormones can lead to a buildup of dead skin cells, resulting in dry, flaky skin.

-Having A Colder Feeling Than Usual
+8. Having A Colder Feeling Than Usual

+A typical sign of an iodine deficit is feeling cold.
 According to some research, over 80% of people with low thyroid hormone levels may be more sensitive to cold temperatures than typical.

-Slow Heart Rate
+9. Slow Heart Rate

-When a person's heart rate decreases, he or she may feel dizzy or nauseated.
+A lack of iodine might cause a person's heart to beat slowly.
+When a person's heart rate decreases, he or she may feel dizzy or nauseous.
 It could potentially make them pass out.

-Obstacles to Pregnancy
+10. Obstacles To Pregnancy

-This is due to the fact that they must consume enough to meet both their own daily demands and the needs of their growing child.
-Breast milk provides iodine to newborns, therefore the increased demand for iodine remains throughout breastfeeding.
+Iodine insufficiency is common among pregnant women.
+This is because they must consume enough to meet both their own daily demands and the needs of their growing child.

 Iodine deficiency during pregnancy and lactation can have negative consequences for both the mother and the infant.